ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    value of n does not make success slower, only failure.
 You might consider adding some lemmas as hypotheses using assert in order for congruence to use them.
-#. congruence with term 1 … term n Adds term 1 … term n to the pool of
+#. congruence with @term … @term n Adds @term … @term n to the pool of
-   terms used bycongruence.
+   @terms used bycongruence.
 This helps in case you have partially applied constructors in your goal.